St. Gertrude Church

 Brand Identity

 Companies and organizations, big and small, establish brands in order to ensure a consistent look and feel across all of their communications.
-At St. Gertrude, we have the same desire.
+At St. Gertrude Church, we have the same desire.
 We want our communications to maintain a certain standard of excellence.

 This resource page will serve as a guide for those of you who are responsible for St. Gertrude associated ministries, apostolates, organizations, etc. Together, we can maintain a consistent, cohesive, and effective visual identity.

-At St. Gertrude, our branding contains unique visual components (fonts, colors, and graphics) for the School and the Church.
-Please download and reference our style guide whenever creating communications for the Church, School or any associated entity, ministry or organization.
+At St. Gertrude Church, our branding contains unique visual components (fonts, colors, and graphics) for the School and the Church.
+Please reference our writing style guide and visual style guide (below) whenever creating communications for the church, school, or any associated entity, ministry or organization.

 Colors

-St. Gertrude's primary colors are black, gold, and blue as shown below.
+St. Gertrude Church's primary colors are black, gold, and blue as shown below.
 Whether in print or digital, these colors should be dominant.

 Picture